Léon Théry: 1904

 On 20 May 1904, Théry won the Gordon Bennett Elimination Trial at Argonne, France, driving an 80 hp Richard-Brasier.

 On 17 June 1904, he won the Gordon Bennett Cup at Homburg in the Taunus mountains of Germany.
 The event drew entries from eight countries and was considered the single most important race in Europe.
 Théry's Richard-Brasier 80 hp triumphed over Camille Jenatzy's Mercedes.
 Each lap was 128 km of primitive roads, but all his lap times were within a 3-minute range.

+Léon Théry upon his return after winning the 1904 Gordon Bennett Cup, wearing a motoring attire by Ström Paris.

 Théry's victory meant instant fame such that when he and Henri Brasier arrived in Paris they received an enthusiastic reception at the ACF premises, appearing on the balcony to acknowledge thousands of cheering Parisians.
 A series of banquets and festivities followed, whence - during one of them - Fernand Charron announced the subscription he had started had raised 12,200 FF.
 Théry was awarded the interest of a lifetime bond, and another subscription was opened for the three mechanics that had accompanied him, including Muller his riding mechanic.
 Brasier presented Théry with the winning car that he took to America, earning a big purse, but little racing success.